 Work began on WormSail in September 2020 and is currently ongoing as of 2022.

-Designed to support payloads from the Nottingham Geospatial Institute and Astropharmacy Research Group, this educational CubeSat is based off experience and technology developed for WormSail, that we are refining and teaching to the next generation.
+Designed to support a GNSS interference mapping and characterisation payload from the Nottingham Geospatial Institute, this educational CubeSat is based off experience and technology developed for WormSail, that we are refining and teaching to the next generation.

 Mach-22 is a competition organised by UKLSL (UK Launch Services Ltd) and UKSEDS (the National Student Space Society) where teams have to design, manufacture and launch a large model rocket and a CanSat to as close to an altitude as 1km as possible.